 When you supplement with fish oil, it does take a while to see any benefits.
 So expect to take the fish oil for a couple months straight.
 If you are just going to try out some fish oil for a couple weeks ONLY, then don’t waste your money.

 What It Is: an essential nutrient and not manufactured by the body.
-Vitamin C is necessary and essential for a number of metabolic reactions.
+Vitamin C is necessary and essential for some metabolic reactions.
 Quite simply, if you don’t have enough Vitamin C, bad bad things happen to you.

 The Truth: Vitamin C does not prevent the common cold in general population, according to the many studies done.
 If you are an athlete, however, Vitamin C can, according to studies, half your chances of catching a cold.